 Furthermore, on the company’s website, Prometric states, “It is important to understand that comparison of pass rates among the three tests is not appropriate.
 The differences in the tests and the composition of the test-taking populations make comparison impossible.”

-However, the additional pass rate information we get from Prometric does have some implications.
+However, the additional EA pass rate information we get from Prometric does have some implications.

 With such variations in candidate populations and other factors coming into play, we cannot assume the pass rates tell us which part of the SEE exam is harder than the others.
 To investigate that matter, you should consider the feedback of enrolled agents and the content of the exam parts.

 Each part of the EA exam contains 100 multiple-choice questions covering the following topics:

 Because your own knowledge levels affect how hard the EA exam will be for you personally, one major influence on EA exam pass rates is candidate preparation.

 Despite the high pass rates in these SEE exam statistics, the Enrolled Agent exam is challenging.
-As I have noted, the SEE is a long and complex assessment of your familiarity with a great deal of federal taxation and tax accounting information requiring you to answer hundreds of multiple-choice questions.
-The only way you can pass the EA exam is to study well for several months.
+As I have noted, the SEE is a long and complex assessment of your familiarity with a great deal of federal taxation and tax accounting information.
+And of course, it requires you to answer hundreds of multiple-choice questions.
+As a result, the only way you can pass the EA exam is to study well for several months.
 Moreover, when people don’t study, they have a high chance of failing, affecting the overall EA exam passing rate.